A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 Following previous work \cite{Newman18b}, we traced the source kinematics through the lens mapping to the image plane and constrained the dynamical models using a Bayesian framework.

-The black hole was modeled as compact Gaussian whose radius we set to ${\tt rbh} = 1$~mas.
-Angles in the source plane were converted to distances ($1'' = 8.6$~kpc) using our adopted cosmological parameters \cite{Planck15}.
-For each spaxel $i$ in the IFU field, we computed the positions of its corners in the source plane.
+For each spaxel $j$ in the IFU field, we computed the positions of its corners in the source plane.
 We then subsampled this polygon using a $3 \times 3$ grid of points in the inner regions, or a single central point in the outer regions.
-At each point $j$, we used {\tt jampy} to compute $V_{j, {\rm rms}}$ and evaluated the surface brightness $I_j$ of the MGE tracer model.
-The $V_{\rm rms}^2$ value of spaxel $i$ was then computed as the intensity-weighted mean $\sum I_j V_{j, {\rm rms}}^2 / \sum I_j$, where the sums run over $j$, while the surface brightness of spaxel $i$ was computed as the mean $\langle I_j \rangle$.
+At each point $k$, we used {\tt jampy} to compute $V_{k, {\rm rms}}$ and evaluated the surface brightness $I_k$ of the MGE tracer model.
+The $V_{\rm rms}^2$ value of spaxel $j$ was then computed as the intensity-weighted mean $\sum I_k V_{k, {\rm rms}}^2 / \sum I_k$, where the sums are over $k$, while the surface brightness of spaxel $j$ was computed as the mean $\langle I_k \rangle$.
 The resulting image-plane maps of $I V_{\rm rms}^2$ and $I$ were then convolved by the NIRSpec PSF, and for each spatial bin, $V_{\rm rms}^2$ was computed as the mean $\langle I V_{\rm rms}^2 \rangle / \langle I \rangle$ over its constituent spaxels.
-Since this procedure models PSF convolution and pixelization, we disabled the treatment of these effects by {\tt jampy}.
+Because this procedure models PSF convolution and pixelization, we disabled the treatment of these effects by {\tt jampy}.
+This process results in a model vector $\mathbf{m}$ of $V_{\rm rms}$ values that can be directly compared to the observed vector $\mathbf{o}$.

+In the {\tt jampy} calculations, the black hole was modeled as compact Gaussian whose radius {\tt rbh} was set to 1~mas.
+In our models B and C, we imposed an $\alpha$ gradient on the fiducial stellar mass MGE as follows: we first evaluated the stellar mass density profile $\rho_*(r)$ of the disk MGE components in the equatorial plane.
+We then multiplied this profile by $\alpha(r)$ and fitted another one-dimensional MGE to the modified density profile.
+We converted this to a two-dimensional MGE, assigning every component the axial ratio $q_{\rm disk}$.
+In model B, we repeated the same procedure for the bulge component.